Is novelization the future of screenplay writing?

 It’s called “novelization”.
 Many writers are now either taking old screenplays and adapting them into novels, or simply writing the novel first, in hopes that it can be adapted later into a film or TV show.

 It’s certainly a burgeoning trend among writers.
-Script Magazine, ScreenCraft, Writer’s Digest, and The Writer Magazine have all run stories within the last nine months about this very topic.
+Script Magazine, ScreenCraft, Writer’s Digest, and The Writer Magazine have all run stories about this very topic.
 With all this buzz around novelization of screenplays, is it really worth it?
 Let’s look at the benefits.

 Low-cost test run

 By either getting a publisher or self-publishing, you get your story out there to see if it connects with audiences.
 If it doesn’t for some reason, you can perhaps go back to the drawing board and rework your idea.

 If it does connect with audiences, you’re halfway there!
 You have proved there is a tangible audience that wants to see your story as a TV show or feature film.
 This will make pitching your idea to executives or financiers much easier, as they have more faith in the profitability of your idea.

 Along with a proven audience for your work, production companies and studios enjoy books because they go into so much more detail than a screenplay.
 This allows for more consensus on locations, sets, costumes, and the rest as the production moves forward.

 So why aren’t more people trying this?
 Well, in Los Angeles there is a production company doing just that.
 Founded in 2016, Adaptive Studios built its business around purchasing abandoned intellectual property from studios and making them into novels, with the goal of then turning them back into movies.

 Its partners include major names like AMC, HBO, Netflix, Verizon, FX Networks, and Lionsgate.
 The company’s founders saw these neglected screenplays as a vast, untapped resource in an industry where stories are the currency and decided to do something about it.
 They were even featured in the New York Times in 2016.